0xStarcat/CircularNatalHoroscopeJS/README.md

 2) Receive:

+  => Calculated SunSign from Tropical, Sidereal, and Constellation zodiacs

   => ~~the calculated major angles (`ascendant` and `Midheaven (MC)`) for a given datetime and origin~~

   => the positions for all major bodies as they relate to the ecliptic for a given datetime and origin (`Sun`, `Moon`, `Mercury`, `Venus`, `Mars`, `Jupiter`, `Saturn`, `Uranus`, `Neptune`, `Pluto`)